syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    - `M-? &' (`isearchp-add-filter-predicate') adds a filter predicate, AND-ing it as an additional `:after-while' filter.

+   - `M-? %' (`isearchp-add-regexp-filter-predicate') adds a filter predicate that requires search hits to match a given regexp.

    - `M-? |' (`isearchp-or-filter-predicate') adds a filter predicate, OR-ing it as an additional `:before-until' filter.